awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-nodejs.rds.md

   Amazon RDS console label – **Username**
 + **RDS\_PASSWORD** – The password that you configured for your database\.

-For more information about configuring an internal DB instance, see [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md)\.
+For more information about configuring an internal DB instance, see [Adding a database to your Elastic Beanstalk environment](using-features.managing.db.md)\.

-## Downloading a Driver<a name="nodejs-rds-drivers"></a>
+## Downloading a driver<a name="nodejs-rds-drivers"></a>

 Add the database driver to your project's [`package.json` file](nodejs-platform-packagejson.md) under `dependencies`\.